 The addition of apple cider vinegar to your chicken is both safe and beneficial in numerous ways.
 As a result of its high natural goodness, it helps keep your bird’s immune system strong and healthy so that it can fight off diseases and bacterial infections.
 As a disinfectant, it keeps the coop fresh-smelling and free of parasites while also keeping it clean.

-However, bear in mind that apple cider vinegar is a supplement, not a treatment for diseases.
+However, bear in mind that apple cider vinegar is a supplement that can support the overall health of your chickens, not a treatment for diseases.